danielramosg/sphereofearth/README.md

 All the program is a bunch of python scripts.
 The only requirement is a working python installation together with appropriate libraries.

 - Install on Linux (Ubuntu): Type the following commands in a terminal
-    - $ sudo apt-get install python python-numpy python-pyproj python-qt4
+    - $ sudo apt-get install python python-numpy python-pyproj python-qt4 python-scitools python-pil
     - $ python soe.py

 - To run in fullscreen mode (exhibitions) use